 Problem Possible Cause - Solution The Wireless LAN/Bluetooth modules cannot be detected.
-The modules are off as the computer is in Airplane Mode .
-Check the LED indicator \rightarrow to see if it is in Airplane Mode (see "LED Indicators" on page 1 - 8).
-Use the Fn + F11 key combination to toggle Airplane Mode on/off (see Table 1 - 5, on page 1 - 13).
+The modules are off as the computer is in Airplane Mode.
+Check the LED indicator → to see if it is in Airplane Mode (see "Function Keys & Visual Indicators" on page 1 - 13).
+Use the Fn + F11 key combination to toggle Airplane Mode on/off (see Table, on page 1 - 13).
 The PC Camera module cannot be detected.
 The module is off.
 Press the Fn + F10 key combination in order to enable the module (see "Keyboard Backlight LED Device" on page 1 - 11).
 Run the camera application to view the camera picture.
 The Wireless LAN/Bluetooth modules cannot be configured.
 The driver(s) for the module(s) have not been installed.
-Make sure you have installed the driver for the appropriate module (see the instructions for the appropriate module in "Wireless LAN Module" on page 6 - 2 and/or "Bluetooth & WLAN Combo Module" on page 6 - 6).
-A file cannot be copied to/from a connected Bluetooth device. om a The transfer of data between the computer and a Bluetooth enabled device is supported in one direction only (simultaneous data transfer is not supported).
+Make sure you have installed the driver for the appropriate module (see the instructions for the appropriate module in "Wireless LAN Module" on page 6 - 23 and/or "Bluetooth & WLAN Combo Module" on page 6 - 27).
+A file cannot be copied to/from a connected Bluetooth device.
+The transfer of data between the computer and a Bluetooth enabled device is supported in one direction only (simultaneous data transfer is not supported).
 If you are copying a file from your computer to a Bluetooth enabled device, you will not be able to copy a file from the Bluetooth enabled device to your computer until the file transfer process has been completed No sound can be heard through an HDMI connected display.
 You have not configured the HDMI audio output.
-See "HDMI Audio Configuration" on page C - 7.
+See "HDMI Audio Configuration" on page C - 9.
+Gaming performance is slow.
+It is recommended that you use Maximum fan speed when playing games.
+Use the Fn + 1 key combination to adjust the fan speed.